GSA/digitalgov.gov/content/post/2015-09-18-under-the-hood-building-a-new-college-scorecard-with-students.md

 date: 2015-09-18 11:00:10 -0400
 title: 'Under the Hood\: Building a New College Scorecard with Students'
 summary: 'Summary\: How the U.S. Digital Service worked with students, families, schools, developers and teams across the federal government to rebuild the new College Scorecard tool.
 My niece is a smart kid.
 I&rsquo;m biased, but I swear she is.
-And just as I started working on the College Scorecard project as the U.S. Digital Service’snew'
+And just as I started working on the College Scorecard project as the U.S. Digital Service’s new'
 authors: [lisa-gelobter]
 categories:
   - Code